Roger Revelle: UC San Diego

 During the late 1950s, Revelle fought for the establishment of a University of California campus in San Diego.
 He had to contend with the UC Board of Regents, who would have preferred merely to expand the University of California, Los Angeles campus rather than create an entirely new campus in San Diego.
 He also came into conflict with San Diego politicians and businessmen who believed that the campus should be established closer to downtown, such as near San Diego State University or in Balboa Park.
 The decision to build the campus at La Jolla was made in 1959, and the first graduate students were enrolled in 1960, followed by the first undergraduates in 1964.

 Revelle's struggle to acquire land for the new campus put him in competition with Jonas Salk, and Revelle lost some of what he called the "best piece of land we had" on UCSD's eventual Torrey Pines site to the fledgling Salk Institute.
 In later years Revelle continued to show some animosity toward Salk, once saying: "He is a folk hero, even though he is... not very bright."

 When at Scripps and while building UCSD, Revelle also had to deal with a La Jolla community that refused to rent or sell property to Jews.
 In addition to battling the anti-semitic restrictive covenants of La Jolla real estate, Revelle helped found a new housing subdivision for Scripps professors, partially because some of them would not have been allowed to live in La Jolla.

-Unfortunately, Revelle's tactless approaches to these public battles earned him many enemies, who portrayed him to the Board of Regents as too "disorganized" to effectively lead UCSD.
+Revelle's tactless approaches to these public battles earned him many enemies, who portrayed him to the Board of Regents as too "disorganized" to effectively lead UCSD.
 UC President Clark Kerr realized that Revelle was not a viable candidate to serve as the first chancellor of the new campus, and delivered the news to a "heartbroken" Revelle.
 In his memoirs, Kerr paraphrased Revelle's response: "He spoke of how he had walked the site of the prospective campus on moonlit nights visualizing what one day might rise there in all its splendor.
 I shared a few very sad moments with him."
 Instead of Revelle, Herbert York became the first chancellor of UCSD.

 Revelle left Scripps in 1963 and founded the (now defunct) Center for Population Studies at Harvard University.
-In his over ten years there as its Director, he focused upon the application of science and technology to the problem of world hunger.
+In his over ten years there as its director, he focused upon the application of science and technology to the problem of world hunger.
 In 1976 he returned to UC San Diego as Professor of Science, Technology and Public Affairs (STPA) in the school's political science department.